tinegachris/energy_savings_calculator/README.md

 2. Install the required libraries:

-- You can install the required libraries using the following command:

   ```sh
   pip install -r requirements.txt
   ```

-- Make sure your Python environment is properly set up and activated before installing the dependencies.
+  Ensure your Python environment is properly set up and activated before installing the dependencies.

-- If you add new dependencies, update the `requirements.txt` file by running:
+  If you add new dependencies, update the `requirements.txt` file by running:

   ```sh
   pip freeze > requirements.txt